 1. Scale vertically from floor to floor - The stairs will automatically adjust.

-2. Set the Minimum Riser Height ↑ - The total height will be divided into stairs that are either equal to the minimum or a little above it.
+2. Set the Maximum Riser Height ↑ - The total height will be divided into stairs that are either equal to the maximum or a little below it.

 3. Choose how the steps should be calculated by Fixing specific settings ().

-4. Customize the Nosing, Tread Returns, Stringer Width or remove the last step in a click.
+4. Customize the Nosing, Tread Returns, Tread Thickness, Stringer Thickness etc.

 You can fix certain settings so that no matter how you scale the stairs component, those settings will be maintained and the stairs will be calculated accordingly.